fdistefano99/API-Project-2020/README.md

 ## Implementation
 The text lines and the command history are implemented both in the same way.

-There are 2 vectors(called super-vectors) whose size is set by the parameter HASHDIM and every cell of these vectors contains a vector of strings, for the super-vector of the text lines, or command, for the command history one.
+There are 2 vectors(called super-vectors) whose size is set by the parameter HASHDIM and every cell of these vectors contains a vector of strings, for the super-vector of the text lines, or a vector of commands, for the command history one.

 At the beginning of the program only the first cells of the super-vectors contain vectors and the size of these one are setted by the parameter INITDIM.